 Rental concessions aren't common in a strong rental market.
 They're typically used when a landlord has had a prolonged vacancy and they haven't been able to find a tenant.

-The Financial Accounting Standards Board has indicated that an increased number of tenants are asking for concessions in response to the 2020 coronavirus pandemic, and many are getting them.
+The Financial Accounting Standards Board has indicated that an increased number of tenants are asking for concessions in 2020, and many are getting them.

 A landlord might offer a tenant a concession when the tenant’s lease comes up for renewal in the hope that the tenant will renew their lease instead of moving out, or to attract renters to their property when there are more available units in an area than there are interested tenants.
 They might also do so when they have a larger rental property that they're renting out for the first time.

 - Rental concessions are an enticement by landlords built into a lease to attract tenants.

 - Common concessions include reduced rent for the first year, one month’s free rent, or the free use of property amenities for a period of time.

 - Rental concessions should ideally be tied to good behavior on the part of the tenant, such as paying rent on time.

 - Concessions can fill a vacant property more quickly, but they can sometimes be difficult to take back when a rental agreement or lease is up for renewal.